-They’re all among the 6,000 animal species waiting for visitors to return to Wildlife World Zoo, Aquarium and Safari Park in Litchfield Park when it reopens to the public at 9 a.m.
-Thursday, Sept.
-3 after a five-month hiatus due to the COVID-19 pandemic.
+They’re all among the 6,000 animal species waiting for visitors to return to Wildlife World Zoo, Aquarium and Safari Park in Litchfield Park since it reopened Sept.
+3 after a five-month hiatus due to the COVID-19 pandemic

 “This has been an unprecedented time in the zoo’s history, as both the closure and the challenges caused by the economic downturn and pandemic, impacted our ability to serve the community,” Kristy Morcom, director of media relations, said in a prepared statement.

-Several safety measures and operational changes will be in place when the zoo reopens, including required masks for staff and visitors, informative signage throughout the zoo encouraging safety/social distancing, distanced ride seating, sanitation after every rider and dozens of sanitizing stations installed throughout the 100-acre facility at 16501 W. Northern Ave.
+Several safety measures and operational changes are in place, including required masks for staff and visitors, informative signage throughout the zoo encouraging safety/social distancing, distanced ride seating, sanitation after every rider and dozens of sanitizing stations installed throughout the 100-acre facility, 16501 W. Northern Ave.

-The Sky Ride, African Tram, Safari Train, all indoor exhibits, petting zoo, the giraffe feeding station and stingray touch tank will be open.
-Wildlife World’s standards are subject to change based on recommendations from the state and municipal public health officials.
-The first 100 visitors to come through the doors on opening day will receive a free donut and free donut coupons will be available while supplies last, compliments of Alien Donuts.
+The Sky Ride, African Tram, Safari Train, all indoor exhibits, petting zoo, the giraffe feeding station and stingray touch tank are open.
+Wildlife World’s standards are subject to change based on recommendations from the state and municipal public health officials, Ms. Morcom said.

-When the park closed, the long-awaited, five-acre expansion that brought the Safari Park to nearly 30 acres had only been open for a couple of weeks.
+When the facility closed, the long-awaited, five-acre expansion that brought the Safari Park to nearly 30 acres had only been open for a couple of weeks.

 With the reopening, visitors can check out the park’s two endangered pygmy hippos, as well as several other new species including Grevy’s zebras, nilgai, onagers, caracals, clouded leopards and many more.

-For the first time in the state’s history, pygmy hippos now call Arizona home.
-Hippos are threatened by habitat loss due to logging and human settlement and recent population estimates indicate there may be fewer than 3,000 pygmy hippos left in the wild.
+For the first time, pygmy hippos now call Arizona home.
+Hippos are threatened by habitat loss caused by logging and human settlement, and recent population estimates indicate there may be fewer than 3,000 pygmy hippos left in the wild.
 Although conservation initiatives are ongoing, without more information on the species’ status and a coordinated conservation strategy, the animals may disappear from the wild entirely, according to a zoo press release.

 Several areas also have been completely remodeled, including aviaries and primate exhibits, and construction on the park’s new tiger oasis is under way and expected to be completed in 2021.

-New arrivals at the zoo include a young giraffe, penguin chick, young lemur, colobus monkey, spider monkeys, olive baboon, capybara and several hoofed animal species that include a kudu, baby zabra and baby goats.
+Wildlife World Zoo is home to more than 6,000 animals.
+New arrivals include a young giraffe, penguin chick, young lemur, colobus monkey, spider monkeys, olive baboon, capybara and several hoofed animal species that include a kudu, baby zebra and baby goats.